replit/replit-py/docs/db_tutorial.rst

 To convert these classes to their primitive equivalent, access the value attribute.
 A function that automatically does this is provided: replit.database.to_primitive.

+To avoid this behavior entirely, use the get_raw and set_raw methods instead.